 Information, support and friendship

-AMEND is run by patients, for patients, to inform and support anyone affected by Multiple Endocrine Neoplasia (MEN) types 1, 2 and 3 and associated endocrine syndromes and tumours.
+AMEND, AMEND USA, AMEND Australia and AMEND New Zealand are all run by patients, for patients, to inform and support anyone affected by Multiple Endocrine Neoplasia (MEN) types 1, 2 and 3 and associated endocrine syndromes and tumours.

 We are here to break the isolation so often felt by those with these rare diseases, and we would be delighted to welcome you into our 'family'.